configcat/docs/website/docs/targeting/targeting-rules/flag-condition.md

 ---
-id: prerequisite
+id: flag-condition
-title: Prerequisite Feature Flags
+title: Flag Condition (Prerequisite)
 description: A prerequisite feature flag is a type of feature flag that is used to control the availability of another feature flag.
 ---